Barma-lej/pihole-device-tracker/README.md

 ## License

-This project is licensed under the MIT License - see LICENSE file for details.
+This project is licensed under the MIT License - see [LICENSE](LICENSE) file for details.

 ## Support

-For issues, questions, or suggestions, please open an issue on GitHub.
+For issues, questions, or suggestions, please open an issue on GitHub: https://github.com/Barma-lej/pihole-device-tracker/issues

-## Changelog

-### v1.0.0
-- Initial release
-- Basic device tracking functionality
-- Home Assistant integration
-- Configuration UI support